THE CLIMATE KELPIE BLOG: What’s predicted in December?

 At this time of year accuracy for the three-month forecast is moderate to high for the maximum temperatures (except for a pocket in the NT/QLD which has low accuracy).
 Accuracy is moderate across most of Australia for the minimum temperatures (except for parts of QLD, NT and WA which have low accuracy).

 Climate and Water Outlook Videos

-The Bureau of Meteorology releases fortnightly outlook videos that cover all of this information.
-The end of month video can be found below.
+The Bureau of Meteorology releases regular outlook videos, covering all this information.
+Watch the most recent video below.